louisdavidsmith/ask_cinema/README.md

 curl -X POST http://localhost:8000/cinema-expert \
   -H "Content-Type: application/json" \
   -d '{
-    "query": "I like films by Tarkovsky and Bergman.
-What should I watch next?", "session_id": "demo-session-1"
+    "user_input": "I like films by Tarkovsky and Bergman.
+What should I watch next?
+My favorite Bergman film is The Seventh Seal"
   }'
 ```